avirajsharma-ops/Talio/FCM_MIGRATION_COMPLETE.md

-# 🚀 Firebase Cloud Messaging Migration - Complete
+# 🚀 Firebase Cloud Messaging Implementation - Complete

-## ✅ Migration Status: **100% COMPLETE**
+## ✅ Implementation Status: **100% COMPLETE**

-All OneSignal code has been removed and replaced with Firebase Cloud Messaging (FCM).
+Firebase Cloud Messaging (FCM) is fully implemented for push notifications.
 The implementation is production-ready and only requires Firebase Console setup by the user.

 ---